Mainland Company Setup in Dubai 2026

 Activity and structure advisory

-We map your real operations to the correct DED activity codes and a legal form — usually an LLC — that keeps full foreign ownership where your sector allows it.
+We map your real operations to the correct DET activity codes and a legal form — usually an LLC — that keeps full foreign ownership where your sector allows it.

 Trade name and initial approval process icon